LAZYHiru/LAZYHiru/README.md

 - 👋 Hi, I’m @LAZYHiru
-- 👀 I’m interested in Crcket
+- 👀 I’m interested in Cricket
 - 🌱 I’m currently learning in MCG sri lanka
 - 💞️ I’m looking to collaborate on php
 - 📫 How to reach me IDK